Peter Eisenman: Criticism

-Several criticisms have been waged against Eisenman over his designs, style, and perspective on the field of architecture.
-In 1972, Colin Rowe wrote that he pursued a physique form of European modernism rather than utopian social agendas.
-And, more recently, accusations have been made that Eisenman's work is "post-humanist".
-His apathy towards the recent "green" movement, too has been considered polarizing or "out-of-touch".
-Despite these claims of polarity and divisiveness, Eisenman has famously pursued dialogues with important cultural figures internationally.
-These include his English mentor Colin Rowe, the Italian historian Manfredo Tafuri, George Baird, Fredric Jameson, Laurie Olin, Rosalind Krauss and Jacques Derrida.

-Another point of criticism over his work has been the state of some of his deconstructivist buildings.
+Eisenman has received criticism for the state of some of his deconstructivist buildings.
 The Wexner Center, the first major public deconstructivist building, has required extensive and expensive retrofitting due to major design flaws, such as leaks, incompetent material specifications, and fine art exhibition space exposed to direct sunlight.
-It was frequently repeated that the Wexner's colliding planes tended to make its users disoriented to the point of physical nausea; in 1997 researcher Michael Pollan tracked the source of this rumor back to Eisenman himself.
+It was frequently repeated that the Wexner's colliding planes tended to make its users disoriented to the point of physical nausea; in 1997 journalist Michael Pollan tracked the source of this rumor back to Eisenman himself.
 In architectural historian Andrew Ballantyne's opinion, "By some scale of values, he was actually enhancing the reputation of his building by letting it be known that it was hostile to humanity."
 Eisenman's House VI, designed for clients Richard and Suzanne Frank in the mid-1970s, also required several costly fixes resulting in the couple turning against Eisenman.

+Eisenman has pursued dialogues with cultural figures internationally including his English mentor Colin Rowe, the Italian historian Manfredo Tafuri, George Baird, Fredric Jameson, Laurie Olin, Rosalind Krauss and Jacques Derrida.